AndyLinNZ/dsc-2048/Part1.md

 0 0 0 0
 ```
 Let a be the 1st row 1st column, let b be 1st row 2nd column, etc.
-We merge a and b together, so now a should become 4 and b should reset to 0. a will have isMerged = true.
+We merge a and b together, so now a should become 4 and b should reset to 0. a was just merged, so it will have isMerged = true.
 ```
 a b c d
 4 0 4 2